xwp/block-scaffolding-wp/readme.md

 2. Setup the development environment and tools using [Node.js](https://nodejs.org) and [Composer](https://getcomposer.org):

 		npm install

+	_running the `npm` commands locally requires PHP 7.2+ be installed on your machine_

-3. If you need a WordPress development environment, start one using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/):
+3. If you need a WordPress development environment, start one using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/), or [Docker](https://docs.docker.com/install/):

+	**These steps are optional, and the plugin will still run in a typical WordPress development environment.**

 		vagrant up

 	which will be available at [blockextend.local](http://blockextend.local) after provisioning (username: `admin`, password: `password`).

-	This is optional, and this plugin should still run in a typical WordPress development environment.

 	Alternatively, run it on your local Docker host:

 		docker-compose up -d

-	which will make it available at [localhost](http://localhost).
+	which will make it available at [localhost](http://localhost)  (username: `admin`, password: `password`).

+	To run `npm` inside the Vagrant environment you can `ssh` into the box and run a single command like so:

+		vagrant ssh -c "cd /vagrant && npm run test:php"

+	To run the same command directly with your Docker host:

+		docker-compose run test npm run test:php

 ### Scripts